 - He has a Social Security Number.
 SSNs are given to citizens of the United States and those with a Green Card.

-- You have charged him a positive amount of qualified expenses in a given Calendar Year.
+- You have received payments on his behalf for his qualified expenses in a given Calendar Year.
 Per the IRS: "Qualified tuition and related expenses are tuition, fees, and course materials required for a student to be enrolled at or attend an eligible educational institution."
 In Populi, qualified expenses include tuition and any fees marked report on 1098T.

-- His qualified expenses billed for the year exceed the amount of grants he received.
+- The amount he paid towards qualified expenses for the year exceed the amount of grants he received.

 - He was enrolled in at least one course in that year in a program that grants academic credit.